-The register settings for this design are shown in Table 52.
-The inputs are selected to measure the thermocouple and the internal reference is used and selected.
-The excitation current sources are selected and on.
+The register settings for this design are shown in Table 48.
+The inputs are selected to measure the thermocouple and the internal reference is enabled and selected.
+The excitation current sources are also enabled and selected.
 While this does consume some power, it allows for a quick transition for the cold-junction measurement.